-Other situations that prevent Haven Life from being a viable option: you can’t use the policy to replace a previous policy or for a business, and they only offer individual term life insurance – no group life or permanent life options (most are best off with a term life policy anyway).
+You can’t use the policy to replace a previous policy or for a business, and Haven offers only individual term life insurance – no group life or permanent life options.

 Banner Life: Best for Smokers

 Banner Life is an offshoot of Legal & General Group, a multinational insurance company.
-They use different life insurance agents to sell their products.
-Men tend to spend a lot more money on life insurance than women, so Banner caters its policy specifically towards them.
+Banner uses different life insurance agents to sell its products.
+Men tend to spend a lot more money on life insurance than women, so Banner caters its coverage specifically towards men.

-Unlike Haven Life, you can choose between term insurance (which lasts for a set number of years only) and universal life insurance (which lasts permanently).
-There are also numerous riders, including coverage of children and the ability to access your death benefit before you die.
+Unlike Haven Life, Banner lets you choose between term insurance (which lasts for a set number of years) and universal life insurance (which can last permanently).
+Banner also offers numerous riders, including coverage of children and the ability to access your death benefit before you die.

-Similar to the online-only approval system of Haven Life, your application can be approved over the phone with no medical exam or doctor’s records for applicants applying for certain products who meet specific criteria.
+Your application can be approved over the phone with no medical exam or doctor’s records if you meet specific criteria.